Yusuf560-ui/News-Headline-Classifier/README.md

 ## Data preprocessing and Modelling
 - Dropped the link column
 - Removed missing and duplicate headlines
+- Cleaned and preprocessed headlines using the NLTK libary
 - Remove noisy headlines below the length of 7
-- Used CountVectorizer to for word freqency analysis
+- Used CountVectorizer for word freqency analysis / text analysis
 - Used TfidfVectorizer for feature extraction
 - Tested sevaral models such as Logistic regression, SVC, LinearSVC and Naive Bayes
 - Final model (Base Logistic Regression) gave an accuracy and F1 score of 0.80